pivotx/corebundle/Resources/doc/guide.md

 *   Will you have a different mobile site and domain?
 *   In which languages will the site be?

-Next we will explain how you can add the entities (sometimes called *content-types*) which will drive the content of your website.
+Next we will explain how to setup routing and how you can add the entities (sometimes called *content-types*) which will drive the content of your website.